Today's Theme: Relax!

 The algorithm is essentially a weighted version of breadth-first search: BFS uses a FIFO queue; while this version of Dijkstra's algorithm uses a priority queue.

-Importantly, it assumes there are no negative-weight edges.
+Assumes there are no negative-weight edges.

 Dijkstra's algorithm is greedy in choosing the closest vertex in V - S to add to S each iteration.
 The difference is that